HamletDuFromage/aio-switch-updater/README.md

 ## Description of the features
 ### ⬦ Update CFW
 Download the most popular Switch CFWs.
 After downloading the CFW archive, the program will ask you whether you want to override your existing .ini files.
+If you would like to preserve additional files or directories, write their path (one line each) in `/config/aio-switch-updater/preserve.txt` and they won't be overwritten when updating.

 ### ⬦ Update Sigpatches
 For Atmosphere.
 Downloads sigpatches, which are patches required for launching unofficial .NSPs.
 Both AMS and Hekate+AMS sigpatches are available.
 After downloading the sigpatches archive, the program will ask you whether you want to override your existing .ini files.